3x⋅2x⋅32x=

 From here we can see that the expression cannot be simplified further, and therefore this is the correct and final answer which is answer D.

-a.
-The law of exponents for multiplication between terms with identical bases:
+Proceed to apply the law of exponents for multiplication of terms with identical bases: